dy/subscript/plan.md

 * [x] Hardcode subscript parser for smaller size & better perf
 * [x] Make parse/eval first-level
 * [ ] Provide parser examples as chunks
+* [ ] ?: operator is problematic with postfix parsers, since they expect highest precedence and a||b?c:d needs only 4.
+  + also fn checkers unfortunately not as fast as desired.
+  1. ‽ group/binary can be merged into a single dict: precedences come under 32, after 32 - ascii chars, denoting character to catch.
+This way ternary can be organized as `{?: 58}`, and groups as `(: 41`, `[: 93`.
+    ?
+How do we detect tail-parsing?
+  2. Make postfix parsing take in account precedence somehow ?
+Parse postfix after every expression group as well, not only after token
+  3. Merge binary and postfix somehow: binary is also a kind of postfix extension, isn't it?
+  4. We can regroup binary dict to be a set of parsers: each parser anyways checks for first character to match some condition;
+    + This way we can customly map .[(
+    + This way we can customly map ?:
+    + This way we can customly map a+b+c+...
+    + This way we can map
+    + We could limit lookup by slicing precendence array, not by comparing fact of found lookup and discarding it → We have to store parsers as [,comma,some,every,or,xor,and,eqneq,comp,shift,sum,mult,unary,propcall]
+        - that's going to be slow to call this set of functions, compared to object lookup
+          + that's faster in fact than descending dict lookup:
+            . we first don't search what we should not search by precedence
+        + it can be easier to organize sub-search (we need to parse precedence only higher than the current one) ! there can be a lookup booster checker as well, eg. if code is +, then it's either binary or unary, just fast-forward